tsnow/collection_json/README.md

 ## Usage

-This is still experimental at the moment.
-The aim is to be able to include the gem in a Rack app and make for easy generation of hypermedia APIs from your resources, effectively something like a hypermedia presenter.
+The aim is to include the gem in a Rack app to generate hypermedia APIs from your resources, effectively a hypermedia decorator.

 Here's a preview of what you should be able to do in a Rails app: